parmegv/leap_doc/docs/platform/en.md

 > $%#*&!!
 It shouldn't have to be this hard.

 We agree!
-The LEAP Platform is consists of a set of complementary packages and recipes to automate the maintenance of LEAP services in a hardened Debian environment.
-Our goal is to make it as painless as possible for sysadmins to deploy and maintain an service provider's infrastructure.
+The LEAP Platform consists of a set of complementary packages and recipes to automate the maintenance of LEAP services in a hardened Debian environment.
+Our goal is to make it as painless as possible for sysadmins to deploy and maintain a service provider's infrastructure.

 There are three main parts to the platform: